NeuronalDynamics/AI-for-Mathematics/6_27_2024_permutation_statistics/FINDINGS.md

 **Description of model weights:**

-Model Architecture:

-The model consists of an input layer with n^2 nodes (one-hot encoded permutations of length n).
-There is one hidden layer with a specified number of nodes (in this case, 2 nodes).
-The output layer produces a binary output, indicating the value of stat2.

 Heatmap Visualization:

 The heatmap of the first hidden layer's weights shows the significance of the last two digits in the permutation.

 Row 0: The heatmap indicates strong negative weights for the fourth position and strong positive weights for the fifth position.
 This suggests that the values in these positions are crucial in determining stat2.

 Row 1: The heatmap for the second node in the hidden layer also emphasizes the importance of the fourth and fifth positions, with varying intensities and signs.

-Model Feature Connections:

-The connection plot visualizes the weights between the input layer and the hidden layer.
-The lines' thickness and color (red for positive weights, blue for negative weights) illustrate the influence of each input feature (each position in the permutation) on the hidden nodes.
-The plot shows that the connections from the last two positions in the permutation to the hidden nodes are the most significant, supporting the observation that these positions are critical in determining stat2.

 **How to compute statistic:**